 UNITE-LA staff Heddy Nam, Director of Workforce Development, and AJ Lucas, Workforce Development Coordinator convene and coordinate the Health Sector Collaborative.
 Ariana Oliva, Early Childhood Education Manager for the L.A.
 Compact, co-authored this post.

 Marwa Abdelghani published L.A.
 Compact Partners - COVID-19 Responses in News Room 2020-03-27 16:43:02 -0700

-The coronavirus is affecting tens of thousands of people in unimaginable ways, including loss of work, lack of food supplies and loss of health benefits.
+The coronavirus is affecting millions of people in unimaginable ways, including loss of work, lack of food supplies and loss of health benefits.
 So many of our partner organizations across L.A.
 County are working hard to support students and families affected by the pandemic, especially the most vulnerable.
 Here’s a snapshot of what our partners are doing on the ground.Read more